Lankala-Kumar-19/ExpenseTracker/README.md

 - Password hashing using BCrypt
 - Role-based access setup (ready for admin & regular users)
 - Custom JWT filter for request validation

+### Exception Handling
+- Global exception handler using `@ControllerAdvice`
+- Custom exceptions for:
+  - User not found
+  - Duplicate username
+  - Expense not found
+  - Category not found
+  - Duplicate category
+- Returns structured error responses with timestamp, status, error, and message

+### Validation
+- Input validation for request DTOs using `@Valid`
+- Prevents invalid or incomplete data submissions

 ---